 Under the Air Navigation (Aircraft Noise) Regulations 1984, subsonic jet aircraft that do not comply with the standards provided in Chapter 3, Volume I of ICAO Annex 16 (‘Chapter 3’) must not engage in air navigation in Australia.

 The regulations provide limited exceptions for the operation of aircraft that is to be used solely for a purpose in the public interest.
-In this instance, the operator must lodge an International Airline Licence Application in writing to the Secretary of the Department of Infrastructure and Regional Development, stating the public interest grounds relied on.
+In this instance, the operator must lodge an International Airline Licence Application in writing to the Secretary of the department, stating the public interest grounds relied on.

 Additional information regarding aircraft noise standards for air navigation in Australian airspace is available.

-The applicant must supply such additional information as the Secretary to the Department of Infrastructure and Regional Development may require.
+The applicant must supply such additional information as the Secretary to the department may require.